 These fine parents, from different Presbyteries and with differing traditions, joined forces, building our current sanctuary and main building in 1963.

 Beginning in 1963 Lakeside Presbyterian Church enjoyed pastoral leadership from John Astles, J.V.C.
 “Bing” Summerell, Steven Riser.
 In early 1992 the Presbytery of Cincinnati helped the church resolve a period of conflict and Richard Fouse did an excellent and extended job of ministry as Interim Pastor.

 Since 1995, under the leadership of The Rev. Chris Torrey, Lakeside experienced renewal and a rebuilding of the congregation, facilities, and mission purpose.
 Long-stated goals of a new boiler and new organ became the impetus for the Renovation Project of 2002.
 A new Mission Statement describing our Ministry in terms of “Worship, Learning, and Service” led to a growth in membership, energy, and enthusiasm.
-The current pastoral staff includes The Rev. Nancy Ross-Zimmerman, Pastor and Head of Staff, and Louisa W. Umphres, Associate Pastor.
+The current pastoral staff includes The Rev. Dr. Louisa W. Umphres, Pastor and Head of Staff, and The Rev. Dr. Mike Brewer, Pastoral Care Associate.